University and SHRS COVID-19 Vaccination Requirements and Information

-- Physician Assistants may earn a maximum of 20 hours of Category 1 CME credit for clinical precepting during any single calendar year.
+- The American Academy of PAs offers PAs a maximum of 20 hours of Category 1 CME credit for clinical precepting during any single calendar year.

 - Here's how the program works.

-- Complete and submit the Preceptor CME Evaluation form to obtain your certificate.
+- After you have precepted, submit the Preceptor CME Evaluation form to obtain your certificate.

 Feedback and Mentoring of Clinical Students

 - Earn up to 1.5 hours of Category 1 CME credit at no charge!

 - If you don’t already have one, create an account with the University’s WISER Institute.